hdShang/arxiv-daily/docs/cs-CV/2025-09-22/papers/250917430v2-embodiedsplat-personalized-real-to-sim-to-real-navigation-with-gauss.md

 ---
 layout: default
-title: EmbodiedSplat: Personalized Real-to-Sim-to-Real Navigation with Gaussian Splats from a Mobile Device
+title: "EmbodiedSplat: Personalized Real-to-Sim-to-Real Navigation with Gaussian Splats from a Mobile Device"
 ---

 # EmbodiedSplat: Personalized Real-to-Sim-to-Real Navigation with Gaussian Splats from a Mobile Device